Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Formulation

 \section{Formulation}

+\sift learns lifted STRIPS model from action traces.
+For this, it constructs the possible domain features from the traces, tests their consistency, and defines the action schemas in terms of them.
+The consistent (admissible) features denote the predicates in the domain and how they are affected by the actions.
+Figure \ref{fig:sift} visualizes this workflow.

-We aim to learn classical planning domains from traces assuming that the traces come from a hidden STRIPS domain with negation that is \emph{well-formed}:
+An assumption in \sift is that the observed action traces come from a hidden STRIPS domain with negation which is \emph{well-formed}:

-\begin{assumption} The hidden STRIPS domain $D$ is \emph{well-formed} if each action that makes a literal true, has the complement of the literal as a precondition. \end{assumption}
+\begin{assumption} The hidden STRIPS domain $D$ is \emph{well-formed} in the sense that if an action makes a literal true, the complement of the literal is an action precondition. \end{assumption}

 This assumption rules out situations where an action adds a literal that is already true, or deletes a literal that is already false.
-The effects of the actions must change the state.
+The assumption can be enforced by including the complement of effects as preconditions.
+The result is that action effects always change the state.